View full guide »

-Canada currently does not have a federal securities regulator, as other major capital markets do.
-Rather, each province and territory has its own securities regulatory authority and its own set of laws, regulations, rules and policies.
+Canada does not have a federal securities regulator as other major capital markets do.
+Rather, each province and territory has its own securities regulator and its own set of laws, regulations, rules and policies.
 The 13 provincial and territorial securities regulators work together to harmonize regulation across the country through rules known as "national instruments".
 As well, issuers can often rely on a "passport" system that allows them to deal directly with only one or two regulators.

 1. Distribution of securities